AureaFlamma/AccessU-frontend/README.md

 </br>

-&nbsp;Checkout our LIVE app here:
+&nbsp;Checkout our LIVE app here <br>
+(At the moment AccessU may not display correctly as our Heroku and Google Maps free trials have expired.
+We are working on fixing this problem):

 &nbsp;https://accessu-undefinedsoc.vercel.app/